A few years ago I started doing Brazilian Jiu-Jitsu. Within the first few months, it shifted from a hobby to an obsession.

 All of this is to say that with all the human-pretzeling that occurs in a jiu jitsu match it’s often difficult for a first-time or amateur viewer to really understand what’s happening or who is winning in a match.
 After a few years, I’m still not entirely sure.
 Anything can happen, and it can happen super slowly or explosively fast.

 I’m still fascinated with watching.
 I love seeing where the top-level guys put their hands, how they grip, what they do in certain positions.
 Everyone says that their favourite sport is like chess, and I never really understood that until I really got into watching grappling and Brazilian Jiu-Jitsu.
-I might not understand every that the top level players are doing, but I can appreciate the thinking and athleticism that occurs when they pull off something great.
+I might not understand every thing that the top level players are doing, but I can appreciate the thinking and athleticism that occurs when they pull off something great.

 The history (and reality) of Brazilian Jiu-Jitsu is slightly cultish.